ConorNevinMcMurray/loan-investor-matcher/README.md

 # loan-investor-matcher
-Small program to match loans to Investment requests LoanMatcher uses an abstract class Product to provide inheritance to the Loan and Investment classes to capture the common features of amount, type and term.
+Small program to match loans to Investment requests.

+LoanMatcher uses an abstract class Product to provide inheritance to the Loan and Investment classes to capture the common features of amount, type and term.